mobaVis/System/README.md

 # MOBA_VIS
 This project is a Visual Analytics System for real-time MOBA game prediction and feature analysis, in supplement to the current MOBA game live programs.
 The system frontend is designed with real-time game features and predictions, equiped with interactive analysis functionalities.
+We experimented with dataset from a real MOBA game WildFire by NetEase and it turned out succeddful primitively.
 Thanks to JsonVee, an efficient front-end integration framework based on Node.js, Vue.js, Express.js, Webpack.

 More documents could be found under the dir [/thesis](https://github.com/mobaVis/System/tree/master/thesis), which is my undergrad thesis.